scameronde/evernote2onenote/README.md

 ## Running OneNote on Mac
 After installing OneNote from the AppStore, I was disappointed at first.
 I could not find my notes.
-It seems like to have to add every notebook from Evernote from your Microsoft cloud drive to OneNote.
+It seems like I have to add every notebook from Evernote from your Microsoft cloud drive to OneNote.
 ONE AT A TIME.
 That sucks, but it is a one time effort.

 ## Differences
 Where Evernote has notebooks and notes, OneNote has notebooks, sections (tabs) and pages.
 Your notebooks get converted to notebooks, and your notes to pages.
-For 100 pages each, the converter will create a new section.
+For 100 pages each the converter will create a new section.

 Especially the sections with the limit of 100 pages will make browsing your notes (or pages)